CreatedByMilk/AI-PGS/README.md

-# AI-DAT (Digital Audio Tool)
+# AI-PGS (AI Podcast Generation Studio)

-AI-DAT is is an ambitious and impressive AI-Powered Digital Audio Workstation (DAW) that runs entirely in the browser.
+AI-PGS is is an ambitious and impressive AI-Powered Digital Audio Workstation (DAW) that runs entirely in the browser.
 It's designed to make podcasting and audio creation incredibly easy by combining a simple, intuitive multi-track timeline with powerful, AI-driven content generation and a professional-grade mixing console.

 # Core of the experience is a familiar timeline where users can arrange voice, music, and sound effect clips.
 However, its standout feature is the deep integration of Google's Gemini API, allowing creators to: